nasri-lab/bigdata/labs/lab1-en.md

-# Lab 1: Hadoop HDFS Distributed Setup on Ubuntu (1 VM to clone into 3 VMs)
+# Lab 1: Hadoop HDFS Distributed Setup on Ubuntu (3 VMs)

-This lab demonstrates how to install and configure Hadoop HDFS in distributed mode on 1 Ubuntu virtual machine and then clone it to create the other VMs using VirtualBox.
+This lab demonstrates how to install and configure Hadoop HDFS in distributed mode on 3 Ubuntu virtual machines using VirtualBox.

 ## Prerequisites:
 - **VirtualBox** installed on your machine.